Historic Preservation Commission

 PurposeAs public stewards of the Davidson Historic District, the Historic Preservation Commission (HPC) has several powers and responsibilities.
 These include recommending to the Board of Commissioners the designation, or the removal, of historic district overlay zoning; granting requests for proposed changes within the historic district that are congruous with state, federal, and local governments in pursuance of its responsibilities; and conducting meetings or hearings necessary to carry out these roles.

-- The HPC meets the third Wednesday of each month at 7:00 p.m., immediately following the Design Review Board meeting.
+- The HPC meets the third Wednesday of each month, immediately following the 5:30 PM Design Review Board meeting, unless otherwise noted.
 All meetings are open to the public.

 Davidson, NC 28036

-AgendaThe Historic Preservation Commission will hold their regularly scheduled monthly meeting on November 20, 2019.
 Meeting agendas may be found on the Board of Commissioners & Advisory Board Meeting webpage.
-Agendas are posted one week prior to the regularly scheduled meeting.
+Agendas are posted the week prior to the scheduled meeting.
 Please refer to our Development Projects page for major projects.

 Meeting agendas prior to October 2019 may be found on NOVUS Agenda.

-- Application, fee and all required materials, drawings and documentation for new major projects and large-scale renovations must be received four weeks prior to the meeting date, if no informational review (FYI) is required.
+- Application, fee and all required materials, drawings and documentation for new major projects must be received at least four weeks prior to the meeting date of the HPC.
 An FYI review is encouraged for all larger projects.

 - All required materials, drawings and documents for cases that are continued from previous meetings or presented to the HPC for verification of conditions must be received three weeks prior to the meeting date.